KittyChiu/github-toolkits/scripts/README.md

 The scripts are example-only and not production ready.
 Other operational implementations need to be taken into account prior to production use.

+Tips:
+- Apply `chmod +x *.sh` before executing.
-Quick start for `gh api` - https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api
+- Quick start for `gh api` - https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api